rafael-r-bento/Fitness/README.md

-# FitnessBAM
+# FitnessAMP

-A fitness app with burpee, ab and mountain climber as exercises.
+A fitness app with ab, mountain climber and push ups as exercises.
 Exercise count automatically resets every day.

 # Screens